-Jelani Cobb is joining the faculty of the Columbia University School of Journalism in fall 2016.
-He is currently associate professor of history and director of the Institute for African American Studies at the University of Connecticut.
+Jelani Cobb is on the faculty of the Columbia University School of Journalism.
+Previously, he was associate professor of history and director of the Institute for African American Studies at the University of Connecticut.
 He is the author of The Substance of Hope: Barack Obama & the Paradox of Progress (Bloomsbury, 2010) and To The Break of Dawn: A Freestyle on the Hip Hop Aesthetic (NYU Press, 2007), which was a finalist for the National Award for Arts Writing.
 His collection, The Devil & Dave Chappelle and Other Essays (Thunder’s Mouth Press), was also published in 2007.
 He is editor of The Essential Harold Cruse: A Reader.
 A staff writer for The New Yorker, Cobb received the 2015 Sidney Hillman Prize for Opinion and Analysis Journalism for his columns on race, the police, and injustice.